dotswg/dots-requirements/draft-ietf-dots-requirements.md

   MTU Discovery [RFC1191] or Packetization Layer Path MTU Discovery [RFC4821].
   If the PMTU cannot be discovered, DOTS agents SHOULD assume a PMTU of 1280 bytes.
-If IPv4 support on legacy or otherwise unusual networks is a consideration and PMTU is unknown, DOTS implementations MAY rely on a PMTU of 576 bytes, as discussed in [RFC0791] and [RFC1122].
+If IPv4 support on legacy or otherwise unusual networks is a consideration and the PMTU is unknown, DOTS implementations MAY rely on a PMTU of 576 bytes, as discussed in [RFC0791] and [RFC1122].

 SIG-003
-: Bidirectionality: To support peer health detection, to maintain an active signal channel, and increase the probability of signal delivery during an attack, the signal channel MUST be bidirectional, with client and server transmitting signals to each other at regular intervals, regardless of any client request for mitigation.
-Unidirectional messages MUST be supported within the bidirectional signal channel to allow for unsolicited message delivery, enabling asynchronous notifications between DOTS agents.
+: Bidirectionality: To support peer health detection, to maintain an active signal channel, and to increase the probability of signal delivery during an attack, the signal channel MUST be bidirectional, with client and server transmitting signals to each other at regular intervals, regardless of any client request for mitigation.
+The bidirectional signal channel MUST support unidirectional messaging to enable notifications between DOTS agents.

 SIG-004
 : Channel Health Monitoring: DOTS agents MUST support exchange of heartbeat